 A little history and context:

 You’ve probably heard of Shanghai.
-Over 24 million people live there, though 40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
-Shanghai is also China’s financial and business hub, hosting the world’s busiest port - where the artists debark from their cargo ships after their Twenty Three Days At Sea residency.
+Over 25 million people live there.
+40% of the population are migrants from other parts of the country, and an international population of over 200,000 make Shanghai one of China’s most cosmopolitan cities.
+It is China’s financial and business hub, hosting the world’s busiest port - where artists can even debark from their cargo ships after their Twenty Three Days At Sea residency.

 In the past few years, since the Shanghai Expo in 2010, the city’s had a veritable explosion of massive contemporary art museums.
 There are also lots of commercial galleries, a growing number of nonprofit institutions, and and a pretty vibrant undercurrent of DIY spaces.
 Shanghai is also the birthplace of Chinese cinema, and is home to strong fashion, design, and tech scenes.

 We’ve broken down the city’s creative scene into seven areas to explore, arranged by decreasing density of art spaces:

 Xúhuì 徐汇 & Lúwān 卢湾

 These two districts encompass most of the former occupied concessions, which left behind a legacy of European-style architecture and winding, tree-lined streets.
 While some shikumen and lilongs are disappearing, others have been renovated and preserved (Shanghai StreetStories does a fantastic job at chronicling these ongoing changes).
 Many galleries and museums are scattered throughout this central area.